 Cold Shrimp in Creamy Dill Sauce with Capers

-Hot weather calls for cold shrimp, here in a "creamy" dill sauce that tastes much richer than the light mayonnaise and buttermilk sauce it really is.
+Hot weather calls for chilled shrimp, here in a "creamy" dill sauce that tastes much richer than the light mayonnaise, buttermilk and mustard sauce it really is.
 It takes just 10 minutes to make, so invite someone for lunch, give it a try!

 This recipe is so quick and easy